F25-420-5W6-S2/test-1-condolounge-alaakd/CondoLounge/readme.md

    Building, Condo and the
  Default and Admin roles available.
 (3%)done

-5. Change the Registration page to add an Building, Condo and Default role to user (3%)
+5. Change the Registration page to add an Building, Condo and Default role to user (3%) maybe done

 6. Create a repo method to get all the Users for a Building (3%)
 7. Create a repo method to get all the Condos for a Building (3%)